About 1 In 5 Households In U.S. Cities Miss Needed Medical Care During Pandemic

 Eventually Kinsey went to an urgent care clinic, got an X-ray and a diagnosis of severe bronchitis — not COVID-19.
 Antibiotics helped her get better.
 But she says she might have avoided "months of illness and lost days of work" had she been able to see a doctor sooner.
 She was sick for three months.

 Kinsey's experience is just one way the pandemic has delayed medical care for Americans in the last several months.
 A poll of households in the four largest U.S. cities by NPR, the Robert Wood Johnson Foundation and Harvard's T.H.
-Chan School of Public health finds roughly one in every five have had at least one member who was unable to get medical care or who has had to delay care for a serious medical problem during the pandemic (ranging from 19% of households in New York City to 27% in Houston).
+Chan School of Public Health finds roughly one in every five have had at least one member who was unable to get medical care or who has had to delay care for a serious medical problem during the pandemic (ranging from 19% of households in New York City to 27% in Houston).

 There were multiple reasons given.
-Many people reported, like Kinsey, that they could not find a doctor to see them, as hospitals around the U.S. delayed or canceled certain medical procedures to focus resources on treating COVID-19.
+Many people reported, like Kinsey, that they could not find a doctor to see them as hospitals around the U.S. delayed or canceled certain medical procedures to focus resources on treating COVID-19.

 Other patients avoided critically important medical care because of fears they would catch the coronavirus while in a hospital or medical office.

-"One thing we didn't expect from COVID was that we were going to drop 60% of our volume," says Dr. Ryan Stanton, an emergency physician in Lexington, Ky., and member of the board of directors of the American College of Emergency Physicians.
+"One thing we didn't expect from COVID was that we were going to drop 60% of our volume," says Ryan Stanton, an emergency physician in Lexington, Ky., and member of the board of directors of the American College of Emergency Physicians.

 "We had people come in with heart attacks after having chest pain for three or four days," Stanton says, "or stroke patients who had significant loss of function for several days, if not a week.
-And I'd ask them why they hadn't come in and they would say almost universally they were afraid of COVID."
+And I'd ask them why they hadn't come in, and they would say almost universally they were afraid of COVID."

 Stanton found that to be particularly frustrating, because his hospital had made a big effort to communicate with the community to "absolutely come to the hospital for true emergencies."

 He describes one patient who had suffered at home for weeks with what ended up being appendicitis.
-When the patient finally came to the ER, Stanton says, a procedure that normally would have been done on an outpatient basis "ended up being a very much more involved surgery with increased risk of complications because of that delay."
+When the patient finally came to the emergency room, Stanton says, a procedure that normally would have been done on an outpatient basis "ended up being a very much more involved surgery with increased risk of complications because of that delay."

 The poll finds a majority of households in leading U.S. cities who delayed medical care for serious problems say they had negative health consequences as a result (ranging from 55% in Chicago to 75% in Houston and 63% in Los Angeles).

-Dr. Anish Mahajan, chief medical officer of the large public hospital Harbor UCLA Medical Center in Los Angeles, says the number of emergencies showing up in his hospital have been down during the pandemic, too, because patients have been fearful of catching the coronavirus there.
+Dr. Anish Mahajan, chief medical officer of the large public hospital Harbor-UCLA Medical Center in Los Angeles, says the number of emergencies showing up in his hospital have been down during the pandemic, too, because patients have been fearful of catching the coronavirus there.
 One case that sticks in his mind was a middle aged woman with diabetes who fainted at home.

-"Her blood sugar was really high and she didn't feel well — she was sweating," the doctor recalls.
-"The family called the ambulance and the ambulance came, and she said, 'No, no, I don't want to go to the hospital.
+"Her blood sugar was really high, and she didn't feel well — she was sweating," the doctor recalls.
+"The family called the ambulance, and the ambulance came, and she said, 'No, no, I don't want to go to the hospital.
 I'll be fine.' "

 By the next day the woman was even sicker.
-Her family took her to the hospital themselves, where she was rushed to the catheterization lab.
+Her family took her to the hospital, where she was rushed to the catheterization lab.
 There doctors discovered and dissolved a clot in her heart.
 This was ultimately a successful ending for the patient, Mahajan says, "but you can see how this is very dangerous — to avoid going to the hospital if you have significant symptoms."

-He says worrisome reports from the LA County coroner's office show the number of people who have died at home in the last few months is much higher than the average number of people who died in their homes prior to the pandemic.
+He says worrisome reports from the Los Angeles County coroner's office show the number of people who have died at home in the last few months is much higher than the average number of people who died in their homes before the pandemic.

 "That's yet another signal that something is going on where patients are not coming in for care," Mahajan says.
 "And those folks who died at home may have died from COVID, but they may also have died from other conditions that they did not come in to get cared for."

-Like most hospitals nationwide, Harbor UCLA canceled elective surgeries to make room for coronavirus patients — at least during the earliest months of the pandemic, and when cases surged.
+Like most hospitals nationwide, Harbor-UCLA canceled elective surgeries to make room for coronavirus patients — at least during the earliest months of the pandemic, and when cases surged.

-In NPR's survey of cities, about one third of households in Chicago and Los Angeles and more than half in Houston and New York with a household member who couldn't get surgeries or elective procedures said it resulted in negative health consequences for that person.
+In NPR's survey of cities, about one-third of households in Chicago and Los Angeles and more than half in Houston and New York with a household member who couldn't get surgeries or elective procedures said it resulted in negative health consequences for that person.

 "Things like mammograms, colonoscopies, PSA tests were not being done," he says.
 At the height of the pandemic's spring surge in New York City, Drebin says, he was seeing many more patients than usual who had advanced disease.